Mathewsalufwani/week-2-ip/README.md

 * Core I5
 * 8GB of RAM
 * At least 256GB of memory
-* AN up-to-date web browser
+* An up-to-date web browser
 ## Known Bugs
 None at the moment.
 Feel free to contact if any arise.
 ## Technologies Used